Mayankjain2023/Adventure-Awaits/README.md

-This is a responsive website created using JavaScript and ReactJS
+This is a responsive website created using JavaScript and ReactJS as a part of my internship project at TwoWaits Technologies